 By early 1863, after ten months spent ministering to the sick, Tubman had been given the authority to line up a roster of scouts, to infiltrate and map out the interior.
 Most of her agents were men recruited directly from the surrounding low country.
 Several were trusted water pilots, like Solomon Gregory, who could travel upriver by boat undetected.
 Her closely-knit band became an official scouting service for the Department of the South.

-Tubman and her spies quickly learned that there were thousands of newly freed blacks all over the South eager to leave the low country and join the Union.
-Former slaves felt comfortable talking to Tubman and her scouts and trusted their instructions.
+Tubman and her spies quickly learned that there were thousands of newly freed Black people all over the South eager to leave the low country and join the Union.
+Formerly enslaved people felt comfortable talking to Tubman and her scouts and trusted their instructions.
 “They had lived their lives as invisible people,” writes Thomas B. Allen in his book Harriet Tubman, Secret Agent.
 “That quality of invisibility, which Harriet Tubman knew so well, became the basis for using ex-slaves as spies for the Union.”

 All along the river, formerly enslaved people were waiting, having heard Moses was coming.
 “I never saw such a sight,” Tubman recalled.
 “Sometimes the women would come with twins hanging around their necks; it appears I never saw so many twins in my life; bags on their shoulders, baskets on their heads, and young ones tagging along behind, all loaded; pigs squealing, chickens screaming, young ones squealing.”